 Program Coordinator, Biomedical Data Science and Informatics graduate programs

 Office: McAdams Hall, Room 221

 Mail: Brian C. Dean, School of Computing, Box 340974, Clemson SC 29634-0974

-Teaching: This fall (2013) I'm teaching CpSc 940, a graduate course in advanced algorithms.
-I also organize a weekly graduate algorithms seminar, which meets every Friday 3:30-4:30 [further information and list of talks], as well as a seminar on programming and problem solving for students interested in participating in the ACM programming contest.
+Teaching: In Spring 2021, I am teaching CpSc 8400, a graduate course in algorithm design and analysis.
+I also organize a course on programming and problem solving (CpSc 4890) geared particularly for students interested in participating in the ACM programming contest.

-My wife, Delphine, is an associate professor in the Clemson Bioengineering department.
+My wife, Delphine, is a professor in the Clemson Bioengineering Department.